jewelsofthought/neshama/site/posts/parashot/Lech_lecha.md

 <figure class='quote'>
   <p>

     [כי גר יהיה זרעך]{dir="rtl"} &mdash; <i>that your seed will be strangers.</i> From the time that Isaac was born until the Israelites left Egypt was four hundred years.
 How so?
-Isaac was sixty years old when Jacob was born, and Jacob, when he went down to Egypt, said, “The days of the years of my sojournings are one hundred and thirty years,” which total 190.
+Isaac was sixty years old when Jacob was born, and Jacob, when he went down to Egypt, said, "The days of the years of my sojournings are one hundred and thirty years," which total 190.
 They were in Egypt 210 years, like the numerical value of [רְדוּ]{dir="rtl"} (see Rashi, below 42:2; [ר]{dir="rtl"} = 200, [ד]{dir="rtl"} = 4, [ו]{dir="rtl"} = 6, totaling 210).
 Thus, the total is 400 years.
 Now, if you should say that they were 400 years in Egypt, [this is not so] because Kehath was one of those who descended to Egypt.
 If you compute the years of Kehath (133) and those of Amram (his son, 137), and the 80 years of Moses, his age when they left Egypt, you will find only 350 [years].
 And you must still subtract from them all the years that Kehath lived after the birth of Amram and that Amram lived after the birth of Moses. [from _Seder Olam_ ch.
 3]
   </p>
   <figcaption>&mdash;(Rashi)</figcaption>
 </figure>